/* Rambling Owl addition to remove page titles from blogs */

 A late start from Chepstow ...

-Under the crumbling walls of the old
+Under the crumbling walls of the

 Both of us fresh and ready for the start

-castle we found the large rock that signified the official starting point of this 136 mile adventure, and began taking the usual photographs that such an occasion demands.
-Colin was framing me leaning against the stone when a local lady with a couple of small dogs in tow approached us.
+castle we found the large rock marking the official beginning of this hundred-and-thirty-six mile adventure and began taking the photographs that such occasions demand.
+Colin was framing me against the stone when a local lady approached with a pair of small dogs.
+She was, we concluded very quickly, hard of hearing — and, like many people in that situation, she communicated at a volume calibrated for the assumption that everyone else was too.

 We lingered for a while, admiring the frowning battlements of the castle that loomed above us, and shot some video, and shuffled our feet, and stared with some trepidation at the gloomy rain-clouds overhead.
 There was nothing for it: it was time to be off.